astara303/sei-project-4/README.md

 - Don't be afraid of React's parent/child relationships.
   - There is always a way to send the data you need.
 This can be hard to see when first learning that information can only be sent from the parent to the child, and not vice-versa.
 But state can do wonders, as can passing down props and spreading in data you need when rendering a component within its parent.

-- Get creative with componentDidMount.
+- Get creative with componentDidMount and event handlers.
   - It can be tough to know when to call functions in React after using vanilla JavaScript, but a combination of knowing how to use componentDidMount and event handlers really helps pages run smoothly.
-I would write functions that are called within the componentDidMount in order to streamline functionality.
+I would write functions that are called within the componentDidMount, after receiving the asynchronous data from the back end and storing it in state, in order to streamline functionality.

 - Rendering information from the back end is asynchronous, so prepare!
   - Sometimes this meant wrapping the section in an && statement: